capydb/capydb-docs/README.md

-# CapybaraDB Documentation
+# CapyDB Documentation

-This is a Next.js implementation of the CapybaraDB documentation site, migrated from Nextra.
+This is a Next.js implementation of the CapyDB documentation site, migrated from Nextra.

 ## Features